nes-lab/shepherd/docs/tools/data.md

 ## Command-Line Interface

 :::{note}
 The tool has integrated help-functionality.
-For a full list of supported commands and options, run `shepherd-herd --help` and for more detail for each command `shepherd-herd [COMMAND] --help`.
+For a full list of supported commands and options, run `shepherd-data --help` and for more detail for each command `shepherd-data [COMMAND] --help`.
 :::

 The command-line Interface is as follows: